myhades/ha-clash-controller/README.md

 After either, reboot your instance.

 ## Configuration

 Add the integration by searching "Clash Controller" and follow the config flow.
-If you can't find it in the list, make sure you've rebooted then clear the browser cache.
+If you can't find it in the list, make sure you've successfully installed the integration and rebooted.
+Then, clear the browser cache.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=clash_controller)

 You'll need to provide the endpoint location and the bearer token.
-Having the token enabled is required to use this integration.
+Having a token set is required to use this integration.

 Note the following:
 1. If your endpoint is an IP address, make sure it's static or assign a static DHCP lease for it.
 Endpoint location changes will require you to re-add the integration.